TrueNASTrueNAS Nightly Development Documentation

 Can I unencrypt my data?
 Yes, you can move encrypted data to an unencrypted pool or dataset using either rsync or replication.
 You can also move data from an unencrypted pool or dataset to an encrypted dataset using rsync or replication.

-If your system loses power or you reboot the system, the datasets, zvols, and all data in an encrypted pool automatically lock to protect the data in that encrypted pool.
+If your system loses power or you reboot the system, all encrypted datasets and zvols lock automatically to protect data.

 Encryption Visual Cues